 All businesses produce waste, whether this is a few sheets of scrap paper to several skip loads a week.
 When you create waste, you have a duty of care to ensure the waste is kept safe, stored appropriately and disposed of properly.

 The duty of care applies to all businesses, regardless of size.
-Further information on your duty of care can be found on the Environment Agency website.
+Further information on your duty of care can be found on the GOV.UK website.

 The council no longer provides a commercial waste service.
 Businesses can contact any licensed waste service provider to set up a collection contract.